rokrokss/shizue/README.md

   - Generate concise summaries of web pages for quick content overview.

 ### 📺 LLM Translations for Youtube Captions:
-  - Generate LLM based translations for Youtube captions.
+  - Generate LLM based translations for Youtube captions in realtime.

 ### 🔑 Use Your Own OpenAI API Key:
   - Supports personal OpenAI API keys for direct and potentially more cost-effective usage of models.
 Users are billed directly by OpenAI.